 I began by exploring the App Store and testing out every budgeting app I could get my hands on.
 What I found was that most apps just give you a quick overview of your money.
 They let you see how much you’re spending versus how much you’re earning.
 Some even subdivided purchases into arbitrary categories.
 (It’s nice to know how much I’m spending on Home Improvement—not much—but it isn’t really helpful.)
 By researching budgeting apps and methods, here were a few of my insights:

 With these ideas in mind, I began to develop an idea for a budgeting app that simplified spending categories and gave the user tips on how to make less unnecessary purchases.
 I realized that I first needed to define what an unnecessary purchase would be.
 Of course, this is going to be different for everyone.
 That’s how I realized that the user would have to be involved in reviewing their own purchases.
 Reviewing and evaluating your purchases individually is a good way to start improving your spending habits.
 The app should facilitate this.

 When reviewing purchases, we should evaluate them.
 Ask yourself: Did this purchase fulfill a need?
 If not, it probably fulfilled a want.
 Determining if a transaction fulfills a want or a need is important when it comes to spending money.
 If we recognize the difference between the two, we will be able to spend less on what we don't need.

 After sketching a few ideas around the idea of reviewing purchases, the potential functionality of the app started to emerge.
-I created some rough wireframes that has three views: One for sorting transactions into Wants or Needs, a second for reviewing Needs, and a third for reviewing Wants.
+I created some rough wireframes with three views: One for sorting transactions into Wants or Needs, a second for reviewing Needs, and a third for reviewing Wants.